Human-Intelligence-CN/VLM-Enhancer-SAM-DINO/README.md

 ⚠️ **Copyright Notice**

-Copyright © 2026 MCIPhil ，Human-Intelligence-CN.
+Copyright © 2026 MCIPhil & Human-Intelligence-CN.
 All rights reserved.

 This project and all associated files are strictly private.
 Unauthorized use, copying, modification, distribution, or derivation of this project is prohibited.